ajdavis/emptysquare-hugo/emptysquare/content/give-something-away-to-a-stranger.md

 +++
 category = ["Zen"]
 date = "2021-02-08T13:57:18.129026"
-description = "Rich countries and drug firms act selfishly the COVID pandemic.
+description = "Rich countries and drug firms are acting selfishly during the COVID pandemic.
 Selfishness is natural, but we can strengthen our universal goodwill through training." draft = false enable_lightbox = false tag = ["dharamtalk"]